-A select number of outstanding Suffolk undergraduates may gain early admission to the Law School at the end of junior year.
+A select number of outstanding Suffolk undergraduates may gain early admission to Suffolk University Law School at the end of junior year.
 Such students are able to earn the combined bachelor's degree and the Juris Doctor degree in six years instead of the customary seven.
 The bachelor's degree is awarded after the successful completion of all undergraduate and JD requirements students will have met the requirements for the undergraduate degree and the Juris Doctor degree.

 Declare Your Pathway as Early as the Freshman Year

 Only Suffolk students with distinctly superior records and LSAT scores can expect to qualify for early admission and combined degrees.
 Students interested in applying to the Six-Year Program should be planning their academic program accordingly beginning freshmen year or as soon as possible thereafter.

 Students in a number of majors can apply for the Six-Year Bachelor's/Law Degree, including, but not limited to, the following:

 Undergraduates who seek early admission to Suffolk University Law School must complete the following to have their application considered:

 - Complete a minimum of 96 Suffolk semester hours toward the bachelor's degree, including ALL degree requirements other than free elective credits (a minimum of 45 semester hours must be completed as an undergraduate at Suffolk University)

 - Obtain a letter from the dean of the College confirming that the student’s undergraduate requirements (other than free electives) will be complete by the end of the junior year.

 Apply to Law School in the Fall Semester of the Junior Year